 The Federation undertook a major initiative on behalf of the law societies to develop national standards for admission to the legal profession.
 The drafting of a profile of the competencies required upon entry to the profession and the development of a common standard for ensuring that applicants meet the requirement to be of good character were the goals of the first phase of the project.
 Implementation of the standards, including the identification of appropriate methods for assessing whether applicants meet the standards, has been the focus of the second phase of the project.

-Work has also been progressing on the development of the good character/suitability to practise standard.
-A working group of law society policy and credentialing staff has been tasked with developing a standard for approval by the Federation Council and consideration and adoption by the law societies.
+Work progressed on development of the good character/suitability to practise standard.
+A working group of law society policy and credentialing staff was tasked with developing a standard for approval by the Federation Council and consideration and adoption by the law societies.
 The working group circulated the National Suitability to Practise Standard Consultation Report in July, 2013 to solicit input on its preliminary views on the content of the good character/suitability to practise standard.
 The responses to the first consultation report raised both policy and operational considerations and identified areas for further consultation.
 Work on this aspect of the project was set aside to concentrate efforts on the assessment phase of the National Admission Standards Project.

 In September, 2015, the National Admission Standards Project Steering Committee released a proposal for the development of a national qualifying assessment system for admission to the legal profession in Canada (“assessment proposal”).
-Most law societies have provided their feedback on the assessment proposal.
-Following extensive consultation with law societies and consideration of the needs of the law societies, the Steering Committee has concluded that there is not a critical mass of law societies ready to move forward with the development of a national assessment tool.
+Following extensive consultation with law societies and in consideration of the needs of the law societies, the Steering Committee concluded there was not a critical mass of law societies ready to move forward with the development of a national assessment tool.
 It was a precondition of the assessment phase of the project that commitment from a critical mass of law societies would be required to move forward.

-The Steering Committee has recommended to the Council of the Federation that all work on developing a national assessment tool cease.
-Federation Council will consider the Steering Committee’s recommendation on June 14, 2016.
-Should Council accept the Steering Committee’s recommendation, law societies will retain the ability to determine the appropriate mechanisms to assess the competencies of entry level lawyers.
-It is expected that each law society will continue to rely on the National Competency Profile as it sees fit.
+Following a recommendation from the Steering Committee, in June 2016 the Council of the Federation decided that work on developing a national assessment tool should cease.
+Law societies continue to determine the appropriate mechanisms to assess the competencies of entry level lawyers.
+It remains at the discretion of each law society to determine to what degree they will continue to rely on the National Competency profile.